LucaScanu/WDI_PROJECT_3/README.md

 For this project we were set a task to encapsulate everything we had done into a MEAN stack using restful routes and any other cool bits that we could think of.

 After several rounds of brainstorms in the classroom, pub and elsewhere we came together and decided that focusing our energy on an app that brings people together around a common theme would be nice.

 ### Idea skeleton:

-A user can post an event they intend on attending, which becomes public and allows for other users that might be interesed in joining to browse the selection of events.
+A user can post an event they intend on attending, which becomes public and allows for other users that might be interested in joining to browse the selection of events.

 The working example we used was Luca, who was heading to a Trentemoller concert at the weekend.
 Trentemoller is a favourite for a few in the group: